Greece

 Assesses whether countries are State party to the relevant international and regional instruments, including whether reservations have an impact on statelessness, and whether instruments are incorporated into domestic law.
 The four core statelessness treaties (1954 Convention relating to the Status of Stateless Persons; 1961 Convention on the Reduction of Statelessness; European Convention on Nationality; Council of Europe Convention on the Avoidance of Statelessness in Relation to State Succession) carry more weight than other relevant human rights instruments in the assessment.

-Greece is State party to the 1954 Convention, but it is not party to the 1961 Convention, nor to the two relevant Council of Europe conventions (European Convention on Nationality and Convention on the Avoidance of Statelessness in Relation to State Succession), although it has signed the European Convention on Nationality.
+Greece is State party to the 1954 Convention, but is not party to the 1961 Convention, nor to the two relevant Council of Europe conventions (European Convention on Nationality and Convention on the Avoidance of Statelessness in Relation to State Succession), although it has signed the European Convention on Nationality.
 Greece is party to all other relevant human rights instruments, except for the Convention on Migrant Workers, without any significant reservations.

 • Greece is State Party to the 1954 Convention with no reservations and the Convention has direct effect.